sergiomarotco/Azure-DevOps-Server-segmentation-cheat-sheet/README.md

-# Azure DevOps Server segmentation cheat sheet
+# Azure DevOps Server segmentation cheat sheet (in developing)
 # Introduction
 ## What is this?
 This project was created to publish the best practices for segmentation of the CI/CD based on the Azure DevOps Serve (on-premise).
 In general, the schemes in this project are suitable for any company.